 Rapper Travis Scott designs special shirts for Rockets fans

-Travis Scott and the Houston Rockets will have a special treat for fans attending Game 6 of the Western Conference semifinals against San Antonio on Thursday night.
-The red t-shirts feature a white Rockets logo above the team's playoff slogan "Run As One" in Scott's handwriting.
+In this April 5, 2017, file photo, rap artist Travis Scott, center, reacts during an NBA basketball game between the Houston Rockets and Denver Nuggets in Houston.
+Scott and the Rockets will have a special treat for fans attending Game 6 of the Western Conference semifinals on Thursday night May 11.
+Everyone will receive exclusive t-shirts designed as part of a collaboration between the Houston rapper and the team.

 Add your comments below